MX23RW : Thursday, November 21 09:18:04| >> :120:46152:46152:

 Having at long last got his hands on the elusive World Cup trophy in 2022, Lionel Messi can claim that he has completed football.

-Twelve top-flight league titles, four Champions Leagues, one Copa America and one World Cup are the highlights from a 43-trophy-long list of team honours which makes Messi the most decorated footballer of all time, in addition to the best.
+Twelve top-flight league titles, four Champions Leagues, two Copas America and one World Cup are the highlights from a 45-trophy-long list of team honours which makes Messi the most decorated footballer of all time, in addition to the best.

-The maestro has scored more than 850 goals and registered over 350 assists in a career spanning almost 1,100 appearances, meaning that he averages more than one direct goal involvement per game throughout a career spanning 20 years.
+The maestro has scored more than 850 goals and registered over 350 assists in a career spanning more than 1,100 appearances, meaning that he averages more than one direct goal involvement per game over the course of his 20-year senior career.

 The iconic number 10's performances in Qatar saw him become the only player to have been named the best player at two separate World Cups, having also scooped the Golden Ball when helping Argentina to the 2014 final.

-One of only three players to have scored a century of international goals, Messi can also lay claim to being perhaps the greatest passer, playmaker and dribbler in history too - he is at least in the conversation for those.
+Messi can also lay claim to being perhaps the greatest passer, playmaker and dribbler in history too; he is at least in the conversation for those.

-A record eight-time Ballon d'Or winner - most recently in 2023 at the age of 36 - and six-time European Golden Shoe winner, the vast majority of Messi's club career was spent at Barcelona, where he scored a staggering 672 goals in 778 appearances across all competitions before his emotional exit for Paris Saint-Germain in 2021.
+A record eight-time Ballon d'Or winner - most recently in 2023 at the age of 36 - and six-time European Golden Shoe winner, the vast majority of Messi's club career was spent at Barcelona, where he scored a staggering 672 goals in 778 appearances across all competitions before his emotional exit for Paris Saint-Germain in 2021 - an all-time record for goals scored by a player at a single club.

-Now at MLS side Inter Miami and still a key player for Argentina, Messi has time to add to his legacy even further, but already he stands alone as our greatest footballer of all time.
+Now at MLS side Inter Miami and still a key man for Argentina, Messi has time to add to his unparalleled legacy even further, but already he stands alone as our greatest footballer of all time.

 Collect / Create New Data